PengYRLab/LampreyRetinalCellAtlas/README.md

 Please cite the paper if you used the scripts or the data https://www.biorxiv.org/content/10.1101/2023.12.10.571000v1.abstract

 ## Directories
-### Scripts
+### Functions and Scripts
-This directory includes scripts used for the analyses.
+This directory includes functions written from scratch and scripts used for the analyses.
 The scripts perform the tasks listed below:

 **Data preprocessing when running OthoFinder**